nightflyza/OphanimFlow/README.md

 # REST API

 The REST API has several endpoints for getting preprocessed data as well as graphs.
-So you can use OphanimFlow data in your external apps, somethink like that:
+So you can use OphanimFlow data in your external apps, something like that:

 ![opharchabstract](https://github.com/nightflyza/OphanimFlow/assets/1496954/0115ecc1-7d6f-473c-885a-169d01f5f04e)